THMSCMPG/THMSCMPG.github.io/README.md

 <img width="883" alt="Screenshot 2025-12-22 at 4 13 10 PM" src="https://github.com/user-attachments/assets/a1b161fd-f87d-41e4-8685-dfb5d922df1d" />

-_Figure 1: This figure shows a plot from October 28th, 2025 comparing the 5 methods determined index's with the Sellmeier Equation.
-This plot does not include our most recent data for RAE_
+_Figure 1: This figure shows a plot from our poster presentation on October 30th, 2025 comparing the 5 methods determined index's with the Sellmeier Equation.
+This plot does not include our most recent data for RAE._

 #### Atmospheric Unified Radiation Assessment with Multi-Fidelity
 Since November 2025, I have taken on an independent research project to build a tightly coupled physics simulation involving the Boltzmann Transport Equation and the Navier Stokes Equations, optimized for speed while limiting the loss in accuracy through multi-fidelity integration.
 The goal of this research is to design a simulation that will model a local micro-climate and photon interactions with a solar panel to determine the energy efficiency, heat distribution, and total damage to the device over time.
 The simulation is written in Fortran.